 I’ll set the scene for you.
 It’s 6:30 on a blustery December night.
 You worked late and have to stop and get gas on the way home.
 You figure you’ll save groggy future-you a stop.
 The Quik Trip by your house has better prices, but the 7 -Eleven is on the way home so 7-Eleven it is.
-Convenience is good.
+The convenience is good.
 The season’s taken its toll on you already.
 Presents and holiday parties and all those bells and whistles on top of your daily commute?
 Plus, I mean, the weather’s being chaotic.
 30 degrees last night, 60 degrees tonight.
 It’s just about enough to put a damper on anyone’s Christmas spirit.
-You figure, fuck it, you’ll stop and grab something to drink at the gas station.
-Cheer yourself up.
+You figure, why not, you’ll stop and grab something to drink at the gas station.
+You haven’t managed to get your home coffee machine chosen yet either – still need to spend some time reading those Kaffeevollautomat Test (or coffee machine tests) online to decide – so you figure why not cheer yourself up.
 While staring at the Yoo-Hoo, and the Egg Nog you can’t bring yourself to drink in public, you spy a cheery winter scene perched atop the Bunn industrial coffee machine.
 Enter the 7-Eleven Gingerbread Latte, here to save your Christmas spirit and warm your bitter Grinchlike heart.

 The sign that hovers above them, presumably made from the less fortunate gingerbread man’s scarf, loudly proclaims that the coffee has a “sweet gingerbread flavor with coffee, balanced with hints of honey and molasses”.
 Honestly?
 That scarf is right.
 I don’t expect a lot from my gas station coffee, but this gas station coffee tastes like Christmas, damn it.
 They’re not lying to you.